My hair falls out

 Tegan Parrish

-I am staring at seven large portraits on the wall.
+I am staring at seven large portraits.
 The frames are placed adjacently along three walls.
-The photographs distort my understanding of space.
 They push back against the idea of individuality and revel in solidarity.
 In sisterhood.
-They mirror the female Kurdish fighters preparing for battle.
+They mirror female Kurdish fighters preparing for battle.
 I feel a presence in this moment.
-A large, ominous, overarching shadow ready to consume me.
+A large, ominous, confining shadow ready to consume me.
+The photographs distort my understanding of space.
 The room is lonely, but the light from the frames echoes on the floor illuminating my way to this work.
 I am pulled towards it.
 The words fall out.

 Hair